tapsi-delivery/api-doc/authorization/README.md

 ### API Secret Key

-An API Secret Key is a secure, randomly generated string that is used to authenticate a client when accessing an API.
+An API Secret Key is a secure, randomly generated string that is used to authenticate a user when accessing an API.
 It acts somewhat like a password, unique to each user, that needs to be included in the header of API requests.